Signed in as:

-While choirs and other musical organisations have been unable to meet in person during the pandemic, East Lothian-based choir the Garleton Singers, who celebrated their 50th birthday season this year, have been beavering away behind the scenes and will be launching their second virtual performance of the season on Monday 7th June at 8pm, which will be the World Premiere Performance!
+While choirs and other musical organisations were unable to meet in person during the pandemic, East Lothian-based choir the Garleton Singers (, who celebrated their 50th birthday season this year, have been beavering away behind the scenes and launched their second virtual performance of the season on Monday 7th June 2021 at 8pm, which was the World Premiere Performance!

 The Haddington Psalms, which Nigel has written especially written for the Choir, is written in a suitably festive style for full choir, the brass ensemble Brass Tracks, organ and a plethora of percussion.
 Remarkably, all the musicians have recorded their contributions remotely.

 The piece lasts around 30 minutes and sets a variety of psalms over its 6 movements, opening with a stirring brass fanfare.
 As its name suggests, the piece has a particular link to Haddington through the inclusion of plainchants, dating from the time of the Reformation, that were discovered in 2014 and which had been used as the bindings of local Haddington town records.

 While the original plan was, of course, to perform this colourful and tuneful music to our audience in person, the choir and all its supporters are excited to hear and watch their performance on the screen.
 There is also an opportunity through this virtual medium to leave a donation for Help Musicians Scotland, a charity that supports and empowers musicians through all aspects of their careers which is particularly relevant in the current climate.
 For more information go to https://garletonsingers.co.uk/concerts